stygian-phrygian/cmake-guide/README.md

 -   write the config module (**not** generated for us)
 -   copy the config version module (generated for us)
 -   copy the config module

+We add the following to our project's CMakeLists.txt and then manually write our config module to import what's generated.

 ```
 # import default path prefixes for systems, works even on windows despite the "Gnu" in the module name